 Shallow wells draw from the groundwater nearest the land surface, which may be directly affected by farmstead activities.
 Depending on how deeply the well casing extends below the water table, rain and surface water soak into the soil and may carry pollutants.

 Local geologic conditions determine how long it takes for this to happen.
-In some places, this process happens quickly, in weeks, days or even hours.
+In some places, this process happens quickly — in weeks, days or even hours.
 Areas with thin soil over fractured bedrock or sand and gravel aquifers are particularly vulnerable.
-Even thick sand over fractured bedrock represents a site vulnerable to contamination.
+Even a site with thick sand over fractured bedrock is vulnerable to contamination.

 Better management of your existing well

 Existing wells most likely were put where they are because of traditional practice or regulations in place at the time of construction.
 Although these wells are legal, consider how well yours conforms to current standards, which incorporate new knowledge about groundwater contamination and well water.
 You can find these standards in the state private-well regulations (RSMo 256.600).